Dre Campbell Farm

 4. Peppermint

-Peppermint is one of the best mosquito-repellent plants.
+Peppermint is one of the best plants for repelling mosquitoes.
 It also repels bed bugs, ants, flies, mice, earwigs, and roaches.

 However, the peppermint plant grows aggressively, so the best bet is to plant it in a container.
 Growing it in a container will keep it where you want it and make moving it to a different location easier.